Electric cars

 In theory, an electric motor can drive a full-sized electric car just

-as simply as a toy train, without the clumsy old gearbox and transmission you'd use
+as simply as a toy one, without the clumsy old gearbox and transmission you'd use

 in a conventional gasoline-engined car.
 In practice, electric cars